Horia Gârbea: Literary consecration and Writers' Union activities

-Also in 2005, Gârbea and the Writers' Union were involved in a polemic with Paul Goma, a novelist and former dissident who lives in France.
-This came after Viaţa Românească, a literary magazine managed by the Union, republished fragments from Goma's diary, which caused public outrage for its perceived antisemitism.
+Also in 2005, Gârbea and the Writers' Union were involved in a polemic with Paul Goma, a novelist and former dissident who lived in France.
+This came after Viața Românească, a literary magazine managed by the Union, republished fragments from Goma's diary, which caused public outrage for its perceived antisemitism.
 Gârbea and USR president Nicolae Manolescu both intervened to sanction the publication.
 In an early interview with Gardianul daily, he spoke of the editorial staff as having displayed "negligence", and noted that replacing the panel of editors was one of the sanctions being considered, while also stating that he felt none of them were "100% responsible" for the incident.
-Gârbea however dismissed rumors that he and his colleagues were considering disestablishing Viaţa Românească, noting that the magazine was a historical institution.
+Gârbea however dismissed rumors that he and his colleagues were considering disestablishing Viața Românească, noting that the magazine was a historical institution.

 The USR's public expression of regret over having tolerated "a text with antisemitic content" caused Goma to threaten with a lawsuit on libel grounds.
-In reaction, Gârbea stated: "What we are interested in is Viaţa Românească, a press organ edited by the USR.
+In reaction, Gârbea stated: "What we are interested in is Viața Românească, a press organ edited by the USR.
 Paul Goma may believe whatever he likes.
 It is not him that we are discussing, but the magazine.
 I see no reason why he would sue me personally."
-According to an overview of the episode by journalist Ovidiu Şimonca, Horia Gârbea had unwittingly prompted Goma to state his intention of suing the Jewish-Romanian community league, or Federation of Jewish Communities of Romania (FCER).
+According to an overview of the episode by journalist Ovidiu Șimonca, Horia Gârbea had unwittingly prompted Goma to state his intention of suing the Jewish-Romanian community league, or Federation of Jewish Communities of Romania (FCER).
 This was because, during the scandal, Gârbea had explained that the FCER's reaction was an incentive in the USR's internal investigation.
-Goma's claim for reparations from FCER leaders, Şimonca noted, ignored the fact that Gârbea had not disclosed any names.
+Goma's claim for reparations from FCER leaders, Șimonca noted, ignored the fact that Gârbea had not disclosed any names.